Create a Great Book Appendix: A Guide for Nonfiction Authors

 An appendix (plural: appendixes) is supplementary material at the end of a piece of writing that brings value and insight to the reader.
 It is typically placed at the back of a book.
 According to The Copyeditor’s Handbook (p.
 301), “An appendix gives the reader additional context that would seem distracting in the body of the book.”

 An appendix, The Copyeditor’s Handbook adds, “offers a deeper understanding of a topic covered in the text; it does not simply contain table scraps left over from the author’s research after the manuscript is written.”
-It is neither required nor essential reading.
-It is relevant bonus information unsuited for placement in the main text.
+An appendix consists of material that is neither required nor essential.
+Rather, it is relevant bonus information unsuited for placement in the main text.

 Where is the appendix located in a book?